muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 ===========================

 After their course started, a team expected that enrollment would level off and then begin a gradual decline.
-While they did see an overall decrease in enrollment, they also noted that even several weeks into the course, occasional small spikes in enrollment continued to occur.
-To give the recently-enrolled students time to catch up, the team decided to adjust the course so that is was more self-paced: they shifted due dates in unreleased units to be later and extended the course end date to keep course content open longer.
+While they did see a decrease in the number of enrollments each week, they also noticed that occasional small spikes in enrollment continued to occur on certain days, even several weeks into the course.
+To give these recently-enrolled students time to catch up, the team chose to adjust the course to be more self-paced.
+They shifted due dates in unreleased units later, and extended the end date to keep course content open longer.